L-Naej/Adaptative_Vision/README.md

 * pyOpenCV (computer vision, to track the user's head)
 * pyLiblo (OSC protocol implementation)

+Usage
+==
 To start the program, symply run in console the script "./tp.sh".

+You have to configure the program in order to make it work your computer.
+The configuration is in config.cfg (plain text).
+The most important thing to configure is your screen dimensions (in millimeters).

+Parameters :
+* screenwidth : width of your screen in millimeters
+* screenheight height of your screen in millimeters
+* ip : server IP (in general, localhost), ie. the machine where server.py is being executed
+* port : port the server is listening to
+* treshold : value to tweak to improve stability of the head tracking.
+Higher the value, more stable is the detection, but a value too high will result in no more detection of the movement (head considered as still).
+* haarfile : cascading files containing statistics value used to detect a head in the camera stream.
+If you want to use an other file, change this value (see the haarcascades directory).
+See http://en.wikipedia.org/wiki/Haar-like_features for more information.
+* webcamId : ID used by OpenCV to choose the webcam to use.
+If you have just one webcam, don't touch the value.
+* Debug : 0 = no debug, 1 = print debug values in console each 1/2 second
+* showCamera : 1 = a window with what the camera see is opened.
+0 = no window (better performance)